walker-tx/svelte5-tanstack-table-reference/src/routes/examples/select/README.md

 # Select Example

-This example demonstrates how to use reactive data in a Svelte component.
+This example demonstrates how to implement row selections.

 First make a state variable that will hold the selection state: